Frequently asked questions

 The agency responsible for the student’s case management.
 Going to a Public School outlines the process.

-Who can make decisions on behalf of students in statutory out of home care?
+Who can make decisions on behalf of students in statutory Out of Home Care (OOHC)?

-The checklist for school principals (PDF 205.06KB) helps identify who is responsible for making decisions.
+The Checklist for Schools (June 2021) helps identify who is responsible for making decisions.

 What is case management?